EMPLOYEE VERIFICATION OF EMPLOYMENT, SELF-EMPLOYMENT, OR CHANGE IN PHYSICAL CONDITION

 • Unemployment Compensation

 It is common for people to believe that they may not collect unemployment compensation benefits if they're entitled to receive workers' compensation benefits.
 If you are receiving workers' compensation benefits, it makes no sense to apply for or receive unemployment compensation benefits, because the workers' compensation insurance company is legally entitled to reduce your workers' compensation benefits by an amount equal to your net unemployment compensation benefits.
-If, however, your claim is denied and you are pursuing an appeal, you may be entitled to collect unemployment compensation benefits under certain circumstances.
+If, however, your claim is denied and you are pursuing an appeal, you may be entitled to collect unemployment compensation (and other) benefits under certain circumstances.
 If you are physically capable of working at a lighter-duty job than the one you were performing at the time of injury and your employer does not have such work available, you are entitled to receive unemployment compensation benefits.
 If you are totally disabled from all employment, you are not entitled to receive unemployment compensation benefits.
 (This makes no sense, but it is the law).

 If you are awarded workers' compensation benefits, the insurance company is entitled to reduce your workers' compensation benefits by an amount equal to the net (after tax) unemployment compensation benefits you receive.
 It is probably best to think of unemployment compensation benefits you receive under these circumstances as an advance payment of workers' compensation benefits.